Close Menu

 • Additional financial products like student loan refinancing and personal loans

-SoFi’s broad suite of services is beautiful to beginners who want to grow their investing knowledge while managing other financial goals simultaneously.
+SoFi’s broad suite of services is well-suited for beginners who want to grow their investing knowledge while managing other financial goals.
 The platform also offers a unique feature called “SoFi Relay,” which allows users to track their spending and investments in one place, providing a comprehensive view of their financial health.

 M1 Finance offers a unique blend of automation and customization, allowing investors to create “pies” — personalized portfolios composed of stocks and ETFs.
 This approach appeals to beginners who want control over their investments but appreciate the benefits of automated rebalancing and dividend reinvestment.
 M1 Finance also provides a variety of pre-built portfolios, known as “Expert Pies,” which can serve as a great starting point for those unsure about how to allocate their investments.